open-telemetry/oteps/text/metrics/0108-naming-conventions.md

 What separates a metric from a label?

-Instrumentation library != namespace
+-Instrumentation library != namespace- (see note above)

-Hierarchy vs namespace
-- HTTP request latency in two namespaces
+-Hierarchy vs namespace; HTTP request latency in two namespaces-

 Resource?

-Network as separate metrics

-OS-agnostic and OS-specific metrics

 Labels, key:vvalue
 - one common label name or metric-specific label names, eg, for CPU metric, **kind**:idle or **cpu**:idle

-We chose the word hierarchy and avoided the word namespace
+Note: We chose the word hierarchy and avoided the word namespace

 * What about things that overlap with tracing span data like upstream/downstream callers or originating systems?

 ## Bike shed

 * Separators
   * namespace separators, eg, `runtime.go`
   * word-token separtors inside a metric name, eg, `heap_alloc`

+* Fixed gear?
+10 speed?
+Do we need fenders? -- not in the rain